schananas/practical-reactor/README.md

 - All the exercises are located in [exercises/src/test/java](exercises/src/test/java) package.
 - All exercises are in the form of unit tests.
 If you run the test and test passes, that means you solved exercise successfully!
 - All chapters are enumerated with number.
 Start with chapter 1.
-- Every chapter contains read me documentation at the beginning of the file that describes what is the chapter and important links in reference guide that you should read before starting the chapter.
+- Every chapter contains read me documentation at the beginning of the file that describes what is the chapter and important links to reference guide that you should read before starting the chapter.
 - Every exercise has written implementation requirements and `todo` markers that will point you where to start.

 ### Table of contents